Seattle Aerospace Short Course - Instructors

 C. Bruce Stephens is an HIRF/Lightning/EWIS ODA UM/AR at the Boeing Company and a consultant DER at his company, Stephens Aviation, with a wealth of experience in High Intensity Radiated Fields (HIRF) and Lightning protection of Aircraft.
 Stephens retired from Hawker Beechcraft after 28 years of service.
 He has HIRF/Lightning experience on both Part 23 and Part 25 including composite aircraft.
 Stephens is working with the Boeing Team to develop EWIS requirements and means of compliance on several aircraft projects.
 Stephens is a Six-Sigma/Lean Master Black Belt consultant, developing implementation and training materials, and teaches at a number of universities, including Webster University and Southwestern College.
 He has an executive M.B.A. and M.S. in Management from Friends University and a B.S. in Industrial Technology from Wichita State University.

-2024 Seattle Aerospace Short Course: Electrical Wiring Interconnection System (EWIS) Safety Assessment - 25.1709
+2027 Seattle Aerospace Short Course: Electrical Wiring Interconnection System (EWIS) and FAA Requirements

 Pierre Trudel